 For lenders, a COJ significantly reduces the resources required to chase down a borrower that has defaulted on their payments.
-“From a lender’s perspective, it’s great because it cuts a lot of time and money out of the process,” Steele said.

 When a borrower breaches a contract, lenders typically have to take the borrower to court to prove they did not adhere to the terms set in the loan agreement, usually meaning the borrower didn’t pay back the loan.
 For small amounts, a judge can settle the lawsuit quickly in small claims court.
 For larger amounts, lenders must file a complaint and then attend multiple hearings before potentially going to trial.
 The process could take more than six months, during which time the lender would continue to pay legal fees.